-In September 2013, Uruguay adopted the Law n^o 19.128, which designates the country's territorial waters as a "sanctuary for whales and dolphins".
-The law applies not just to the territorial sea but also to the EEZ and prohibits the chasing, hunting, catching, fishing, or subjecting of cetaceans to any process by which they are transformed.
-It also includes a prohibition against the transportation and unloading of live whales and dolphins, irrespective of whether the vessels sail under Uruguayan or foreign flags.
+In Uruguay since 2002 federal regulations have been in place to prevent harassment of cetaceans and establish appropriate whale watching norms.
+Species such as the Southern right whale, because of their outstanding cultural and economic value for whale watching and the development of coastal communities, have also been given special protection under different legal measures (e.g. National Natural Monument in Argentina, State Natural Monument in Santa Catarina, Brazil, etc.).
+In September 2013 Uruguay adopted Law no 19.128, which designates the country's territorial waters as a "sanctuary for whales and dolphins".
+The Law applies not just to the territorial sea but also to the EEZ and prohibits the chasing, hunting, catching, fishing, or subjecting of cetaceans to any process by which they are transformed.
+It also includes a prohibition against the transportation and unloading of live whales and dolphins, irrespective of whether vessels sail under Uruguayan or foreign flags.
 The law envisages penalties for those who do not comply.
 Exceptions will be made for scientific and medical cases, providing they are approved by state authorities.
 The law also takes into account cases of harassment, aggression, or any other mistreatment that could lead to the death of cetaceans.

 The Gabonese Government has publicly committed to the expansion of marine protected areas through the creation of a Presidential Coastal Task Force, and has requested a clear proposal highlighting how to create no-take reserves in existing protected areas and establish new protected areas.

-Individually, South Atlantic coastal States are developing flexible regulatory frameworks for boat-based whalewatching, with a view of adapting legal norms to the rapidly increasing wealth of knowledge about potential impacts of the activity on cetaceans.
+Individually, other South Atlantic coastal States are developing flexible regulatory frameworks for boat-based whale watching, with a view of adapting legal norms to the rapidly increasing wealth of knowledge about potential impacts of the activity on cetaceans.